tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mel-kaye-cv/index.en.md

 <figcaption>Mel's final email</figcaption>
 </figure>

 Upon receiving the reply, Cuozzo tried to continue the correspondence, but Mel fell silent.
-When we reached out to his family, they were ostensibly unwilling to discuss either the myth or the man behind it.
 There are probably more chapters in this story.
 The research continues.

 ## Recommended Reading